 There are a number of components of physical fitness which facilitate quality overall fitness and authentic muscle movement:

 - Cardiovascular endurance

 - Reaction time

-Weighted Fitness is a way to increase your emotional ability.
+Weighted Fitness can also increase your emotional ability.
 A combination of good nutrition and fitness is key to emotional strength.
-Its key to anyone’s emotional well being.
+It’s key to anyone’s emotional well-being.
 Physical fitness is a scientifically proven way to increase positivity, creativity, focus, patience and constructiveness.
 It decreases anxiety, negativity, sadness, depression and cloudiness which is a drain on life and disrupts the equilibrium within the human body and mind.